 Recognising the importance of Environment Statistics as an emerging area, the subject was first discussed in the fifth Conference of Central and State Statistical Organisation (COCSSO) held at New Delhi in 1981.
 The Conference recommended the need for developing an appropriate environment statistical system in the country.
-The subject was again discussed in the Sixth and Seventh Conferences of Central and State Statistical Organisation. the On recommendation of the Seventh Conference of Central and State Statistical Organisation held in 1985, a multidisciplinary working comprising Department group of Environment, Statistical Central Organisation (CSO), State Directorates of Economics and Statistics. and other concerned Central and State organisations and research institutions involved in the related subjects, was set up in CSO under the Chairmanship of its Director General in July, 1986.
+The subject again discussed in the Sixth and Seventh Conferences of Central and State Statistical Organisation.
+On recommendation of the Seventh Conference of Central and State Statistical Organisation held in 1985, a multidisciplinary working group comprising Department of Environment, Central Statistical Organisation (CSO), State Directorates of Economics and Statistics. and concerned Central and State organisations and research institutions involved in the related subjects, was set up in CSO under the Chairmanship of its Director General in July, 1986.
 The Working Group in its Report submitted in 1990 suggested a provisional list of variables for Framework for Development of Environment Statistics.
 The group also suggested a few variables on which data needed to be collected on priority basis.